vext-python/vext/README.md

 Fixing packages is better
 -------------------------

-Vext is a workaround, it's always better to fix packages to work with virtualenv if you can.
+Vext is a workaround, it is always better to fix packages to work with virtualenv / venv if you can.

-Packages that use C extensions often don't work, because their setup.py doesn't know about virtualenv.
+Packages that use C extensions often don't work, because their setup.py doesn't know about virtualenv / venv.

-Pillow and Numpy are notable packages that have made this work.
+Pillow, Numpy and more recently OpenCV are notable packages that can be installed in virtualenv / venv with pip.

 Using Vext Instead